View Ledger

 -

-For the Customer 2 Dimension, specify "Specialty Food Stores Total"
+For the Customer 2 Dimension, "Specialty Food Stores Total" is specified.

-The search result would provide the total figures for customers who are specialty food stores in the Northeast, effectively performing cross-tabulation between the regional and type member trees within the Customer dimension.
+The query result would provide the total figures for customers who are specialty food stores in the Northeast region, effectively performing cross-tabulation between the regional and type member trees within the Customer dimension.

 Specifications for View Ledger